ec-europa/platform-dev/profiles/common/modules/features/multisite_maxlength/README.md

 It is possible to customize the message that will be shown with the counter.

 ### Text area and Text area with a summary
-For these widgets there are more settings options.
+For these widgets there are more options.
 In this case, you have to enter a value into the 'Maximum length' setting to activate the counter.
 If this field is left empty, the counter won't be activated.

 Additional settings:

 - Force text truncate:
-  Check this option if you want that the html (or the text) that the user inserts into the field to be truncated.
+  Check this option if you want the html (or the text) that the user inserts into the field to be truncated.

 - Truncate HTML: